Discover the Christmas markets in France © French Moments

 The holiday season in Kaysersberg © French Moments

-The Alsace Wine Route is 170 kilometres long and crisscrosses through the Alsatian vineyards from north to south.
+The Alsace Wine Route is 170 kilometres long and crisscrosses the Alsatian vineyards from north to south.
 Several cities and villages along the scenic route have since become famous.

 Consequently, they attract a very large crowd of visitors during the summer months and Christmas.